celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 [EIP-712](https://eips.ethereum.org/EIPS/eip-712#specification).
 As a result, this proposal adopts their encoding function for its domains specifiers.

-In order to implement this, each domain type MUST be expressed as an EIP-712 domain and type.
-Domain type definitions MAY be origonally written in another format as long as there is a deterministic and injective mapping to the EIP-712 definition, such as the mapping for a subset of TypeScript types defined below.
+In order to implement EIP-712 hashing, each domain type MUST be expressed as an EIP-712 domain and type.
+Domain type definitions MAY be originally written in another format as long as there is a deterministic and injective mapping to the EIP-712 definition, such as the mapping for a subset of TypeScript types defined below.

-Note that in addition to the domain, the entire request SHOULD be serialization using EIP-712, in order to facilitate hashing and signing of the requests.
+Note that in addition to the domain, the entire request SHOULD be serializeable as an EIP-712 object.
+This allows hashing and signing of the full requests.
 In particular, this means that an EIP-712 type definition SHOULD be provided for the domain options.

 #### Mapping TypeScript to EIP-712 types

 In order to serialize a given `Domain` type, we must first define it as a EIP-712 object.
-As shown above, domains may be represented as TypeScript types, in which case they can be mapped to an equivalent EIP-712 object.
+As shown above, domains may be represented as TypeScript types, in which case they need to be mapped to an equivalent EIP-712 object.
+In this section is an example mapping from TypeScript types to EIP-712.

 To form the EIP-712 domain, the required `name` and `version` fields of the `Domain` type are used to populate the respective fields in an `EIP712Domain`.
 Additional fields of the `Domain` struct are